 - The DOSB advocates in favour of sporting and environment-friendly activities of the people, along the lines of a healthy environment.

 - The DOSB supports and promotes volunteerism.
-More than 8.6 million volunteers and honorary workers are active in gymnastics and sports clubs.
+About 8 million volunteers and honorary workers are active in gymnastics and sports clubs.
 They provide over 450 million hours of exercise.

 - The DOSB supports inclusion and coherence of all groups of society.